• Skip to primary navigation

 Tips to help you go on the go #ReLAXOnThGo

-Five Travel Tips For Digestive Health On The Road
+Five Travel Tips for Digestive Health on the Road

 I received compensation from Bayer Consumer Health, makers of MiraLAX® to write this post.
 MiraLAX® is a laxative used to treat occasional constipation.
 All opinions are entirely my own. #ReLAXOnTheGo #CollectiveBias

 As a culinary travel writer, my trip itineraries often revolve around experiencing the local culture through their food and drinks.
 I’ve tasted Peruvian ceviche, Canadian poutine, Irish seafood chowder, and even fried foods-on-a-stick at the Minnesota State Fair.
-It’s a delicious job I have, but the unfortunate downside of being a jet-setting foodie is occasional constipation.
+It’s a delicious job I have, but the unfortunate downside of being a traveling foodie is occasional constipation.

 Yep, I just went there.
 I realize some of you reading this may think experiencing occasional constipation while traveling and how to deal with it is a taboo topic for a blog post.
 But, haven’t we all dealt with this from time to time while traveling?
 Wouldn’t you like to avoid it on your next trip?